-Small hernias that do not cause symptoms may not need treatment.
-You and your doctor will keep an eye on the hernia to make sure new problems don’t develop.
+Persistent small hernias that do not cause symptoms may not need treatment.
+You and your doctor will watch the hernia to make sure new problems do not develop.

 Large hernias or those causing symptoms will require additional care.
 For example:

 These conditions may require surgery to place dislocated tissue back in place and close damaged wall.